 The Social Rules Project is designed to raise awareness about the institutional underpinnings of environmental problems and what it will take to solve them.
 This is accomplished by using multi-media approaches to translate insights from the social science literature and make them accessible to the general public.
 Upward of 100 students from the Claremont Colleges and the California Institute of the Arts collaborated to produce an animated film, video game, website, and other educational materials.
 The project accompanies my book Who Rules the Earth?
 (Oxford University Press).

+This project explores the social underpinnings of the transition toward more sustainable transportation in the US and around the world.
 Although the benefits of bicycling would seem obvious – enhance public safety, improve public health, reduce local pollution, travel without carbon emissions, reduce traffic, improve transportation access for children, the poor, and the elderly – in fact the transition to more bike-friendly cities is a politically challenging undertaking.
+The Bicycle Revolution film documents these challenges in the Los Angeles area.
 This piece published in the Public Administration Review provides an overview of the associated issues.

 Traditionally, environmental studies have been disconnected from the field of comparative politics – the area of political science that makes systematic comparisons of domestic political systems around the globe.
 This project aims to bridge these fields and to foster the growth of a new research program within the environmental social sciences.
 The book Comparative Environmental Politics, published by MIT Press, brings together leading scholars to identify the contours of this exciting new area of research.